gubasso/ripcards/docs/commands-new-cards.md

 `ripc new [path]`

-- Creates a new card file `ripicard.toml` with default info
+- Creates a new card file `ripcard.toml` with default info
 - Creates the defaults `question.md` and `answer.md` file

 `ripc init [path]`